 And last but certainly but least…

 ** Disclaimer: This post is all in good fun.
 In no way am I stating that Roger Clemens is guilty of using steroids or HGH.
-I am however acknowledging the fact that his image is tarnished, and reports state that the value of his baseball cards have dropped dramatically over recent years.
+I acknowledge the fact that his image is toast, and reports state that the value of his baseball cards have dripped dramatically in recent years.

 As always, thanks for reading. – KP – The Wife Hates Sports

 Killing me, man.
 Honestly, I’m pretty sure I have both the Fleer and Topps Clemens cards… there was a stretch there that I was getting a lot of cards from both brands… depended on the year, but I’m fairly confident that I have a lot of cards that cover some of the greats that happened to admit using steroids.
 Kind of frustrating… maybe years and years down the road, their value will go up a lot for that reason?
 Who the heck knows…

 Ha ha, yes, a before and after photo is definitely something that should have been included – good call.

 The whole thing with Clemens is pretty unreal – actually, the only player’s situation that may be more ridiculous would be Bonds if you ask me.
 I can’t say that about Canseco, because he was right with a lot of what he said.

 Ha ha, great line with “being careful” on the T.P. … so true, sharp cardboard edges, I’m sure that wouldn’t be a comfortable situation.